 Thank you for advocating for Florida’s children!
 If you want to reach out to the decision-makers at the state level, the best place to start is with your elected officials, whose job is to represent you in the decisions they make.
-Enter your address here to find and contact your state senator.
-Enter your address here to find and contact your state representative to the House.
+Enter your address here to contact your state senator.
+Enter your address here to contact your state representative to the House.

 If you only have a few minutes, you can send them an email.
 If you have more time, call their offices and leave a message – or even better, request an in-person meeting.

 In addition to contacting your legislators, it’s important to let Governor DeSantis, Commissioner of Education Richard Corcoran and the Board of Education (appointed by Governor DeSantis) know what you are fighting for.
 Their email addresses and other contact details are provided below.